florianbuehler/portfolio/content/projects/featured/Wordle/index.md

 - Styled Components
 ---

-A clone of the popular word guessing game Wordle.
+An interpretation of the popular word guessing game Wordle.
+Try to guess the **WORDLE** in 6 tries using only valid 5-letter words.
+After each guess, the color of the tiles will change to show how close you have been to the quested word.